edespino/cloudberry-site/docs/work-with-transactions.md

 ### Repeatable read and serializable

 `SERIALIZABLE` transaction isolation, as defined by the SQL standard, ensures that transactions that run concurrently produce the same results as if they were run one after another.
-If you specify `SERIALIZABLE` Cloudberry Database falls back to `REPEATABLE READ`. `REPEATABLE READ` transactions prevent dirty reads, non-repeatable reads, and phantom reads without expensive locking, but Cloudberry Database does not detect all serializability interactions that can occur during concurrent transaction execution.
+If you specify `SERIALIZABLE` Apache Cloudberry falls back to `REPEATABLE READ`. `REPEATABLE READ` transactions prevent dirty reads, non-repeatable reads, and phantom reads without expensive locking, but Apache Cloudberry does not detect all serializability interactions that can occur during concurrent transaction execution.
 Concurrent transactions should be examined to identify interactions that are not prevented by disallowing concurrent updates of the same data.
 You can prevent these interactions by using explicit table locks or by requiring the conflicting transactions to update a dummy row introduced to represent the conflict.

 With `REPEATABLE READ` transactions, a `SELECT` query: